stevenzheng33/table_OCR/README.md

 ```
 .
 ├──table_ocr
-│  ├── aip  (Baidu OCR source file)
-│  ├── bin (Baidu OCR source file)
-│  ├── baidu_config.py (file to store app information)
 │  └── LICENSE
 │  └── README.md (doc file)
 │  └── run.py  (main file to initiate script)
-│  └── setup.py  (setup file for Baidu SDK)
 │  └── table_script.py (source code for the script)
+|  └── Example_image (pictures for the readme file)
 └── ...
 ```

 ## Config

 User need to first obtain the tokens for the [Baidu cloud api](https://cloud.baidu.com/doc/OCR/s/dk3iqnq51).
 Follow the instructions in the link and create an account.
 Register an app to get APP ID, API KEY and SECRET KEY.
-Fill in the information in the `baidu_config.py`.
+Fill in the information in the `table_script.py`.

 ```
 APP_ID = ''